NiMouh/discord_exfiltration/README.md

 - Protocols Used for communication: `TCP`
   - Destination Port(s): TCP/80 and TCP/443
   - Source Port(s): UDP/50000-65535
-- Protocols Used for voice communication: `QUIC`
+- Protocols Used for voice-communication/attachments: `QUIC`

 > [!NOTE]
 > Additional information to look for: